Department of Geosciences

 Project

-You are required to do a class project in which you will describe the climate of a given location.
-You will explain the overarching climate influence for that location in terms of the physical environment and the processes inherent in the climate system.
-As the semester progresses you may find it helpful to think about how processes such as radiation, the hydrological cycle, atmospheric and ocean circulation, etc. influence your project location.
+Climatology students individually engage in a research project culminating in a course paper that describes the major influences on the climate of a given location.
+You will explain the overarching climate influences in terms of the physical environment and the major processes for that location.
+As the semester progresses you may find it helpful to think about how various factors such as radiation, the hydrological cycle, atmospheric and ocean circulation, land/ocean contrasts etc influence the climate of your location.
+Analysis of data that you identify and obtain is also encouraged.
+More information on project requirements will be provided as the semester progresses.

 Grading